Austerity Saddle Tank– Restoration

-In 1995, a future Southern Locomotives shareholder, Norman Taylor, purchased the locomotive and it was transferred to the Midland Railway Centre at Butterley.
-The hoped for help was not forthcoming and Norman exchanged it for Southern Locomotive shares in 1998, at the same time as putting up 50% of the funding to purchase Sidmouth.
-The Austerity was subsequently transferred to Sellindge where it was thought that the minimal facilities available would be sufficient to overhaul the locomotive, however, the splendid external condition of the boiler gave a false impression of its condition.
+In 1995 a future Southern Locomotives shareholder, Norman Taylor, purchased the locomotive and it was transferred to the Midland Railway Centre at Butterley.
+The hoped-for help was not forthcoming and Norman exchanged it for Southern Locomotives shares in 1998, at the same time as putting up 50% of the funds to purchase Sidmouth.
+The Austerity was subsequently transferred to Sellindge where it was thought that the minimal facilities available would be sufficient to overhaul the locomotive.
+However the splendid external condition of the boiler gave a false impression of its condition.

 Austerity Saddle Tank